Kaveri-Vaidya/Cisco-Networking-Labs/labs/3. life-of-a-packet/README.md

 # Life of a Packet

-## The Expedition Log
+## What this lab is about
-This is all about taking the theoritical knowledge of how DNS works and what ARP does to a practical level!
+This lab is all about taking the theoritical knowledge of how DNS works and what ARP does to a practical level!
 It's about configuring routers to resolve hostnames and then watching which MAC addresses appear in which ARP caches.
 This made both concepts significantly more concrete.
 Theory said ARP is link-local.
 Seeing R3 absent